EHER/keyboard/README.md

 1. **3D Printing the Case** 📦
    - I'm currently exploring 3D printing services available in the Netherlands and deciding on the best material to use.
+   - Additionally, I'm considering purchasing a simple Creality 3D printer to undertake this project more independently.

 2. **Collecting Components** ⚙️
    - I plan to start acquiring switches, diodes, a Pro Micro controller, and other necessary materials.